Réclamer votre indemnisation

 In a no-holds barred leading judgment by Lady Arden, it was held that “Regulation 261 applies to flights by non-Community carriers out of EU airspace even if flight 1 or flight 2 lands outside the EU.
 The necessary starting point here is that there is no requirement in Regulation 261 that they should land in the EU.”

-The takeaway So besides a whole heap of case law and legislation, what does this decision mean for you?
+So besides a whole heap of case law and legislation, what does this decision mean for you?

 It basically represents a more liberal interpretation of the Folkerts case law, so that non-community carriers will now be liable to pay compensation pursuant to the EU Regulation for flights departing from an EU member state based on the time of arrival at a passenger’s final destination whether or not this final destination is in the EU.
 So if ever you miss a connection in a non-EU airport because your EU-departing flight left late, you are entitled to compensation.
 Just don’t expect them to put up any less of a fight, though!